micky960/SFLL_fault/README.md

 # SFLL_rem

 SFLL-rem [1] is the latest logic locking technique improving upon the existing technique SFLL [2], while holding the same theoretical guarantees.
-This platform is to enable you to attack and decrypt our latest solution SFLL-fault.
+This platform is to enable you to attack and decrypt our latest solution SFLL-rem.

 Toward that end, the traditional threat model is assumed, where the attacker has the following capabilities: